stevenrskelton/stevenrskelton.github.io/_posts/2023-10-31-zio-migration.md

 ## Step 4: Scala 2 to 3

 The Scala 3 was a full rewrite based on Dotty, and is less mature than the Scala 2 compiler.
-It is noticably slower, however over time this is expected to improve.
+It is noticeably slower, however over time this is expected to improve.
 The slowness of Quill is notable, outlined in [Step 1:Effect on Compile Time](#effect-on-compile-time).
 This is an understandable reason to use Slick over Quill until code can be refactored to maximize incremental compilation, or avoid SQL compilation by moving queries to their